shawnzamperini/flan/docs/source/inputOptions.rst

 openadas_root
 -------------

 Full path to the directory containing ADAS data.
 In this directory should be subdirectories of the acd and scd files.
-E.g., if :ref`openadas_year <openadas_year>` = 89, then the directories ``acd89`` and ``scd89`` should exist within openadas_root.
+E.g., if :ref:`openadas_year <openadas_year>` = 89, then the directories ``acd89`` and ``scd89`` should exist within openadas_root.

 openadas_year
 -------------

 The year of the ADAS data.
 Specifically, the scd and acd data from the ADF11 data type.
 The files should be saved in the standard naming convention.
-E.g., if simulating tungsten and using ADAS data from year 50, then the files ``[openadas_root]/acd50/acd50_w.dat`` and ``[openadas_root]scd50/scd50_w.dat`` should exist.
+E.g., if simulating tungsten and using ADAS data from year 50, then the files ``[openadas_root]/acd50/acd50_w.dat`` and ``[openadas_root]/scd50/scd50_w.dat`` should exist.